DDoS/Cadre/README.md

 ```
 - `identifier` is a schedule identifier
 - `delay` a delay in seconds (float), is optional and defaults to `0`

+## Cru

+Cru is a native Python module for quickly loading image metadata, like resolution and tags.
+It also does some processing and pretty formatting for easier consumption.

+### Build

+- Follow the Encre build instructions first, that'll make sure you have everything installed
+- Run `cmake --workflow --preset release`

+### Running

+The filesystem collection should automatically detect and import the module.
+If you see "Cru module not found" in the logs, check that the module can be
+indeed be loaded from `<repo path>/cru/build/release` by Python.